What Happens When Two Players Have the Same Hand? Kicker Rules Explained

 The Three-Step Tiebreaker Rule

 The pot only splits when both players’ best five cards are completely identical.
+This happens more often than you’d think — especially when the board is strong.

 • Player A holds: A♠ K♥ | Board: A♣ 9♦ 7♠ 4♥ 2♣